durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### Running Custom Docking scripts

-Please note using a new docking software will likely also require custom conversion script and scoring scripts.
+Please note integrating a new docking engine into AutoGrow4 will likely require corresponding custom conversion and scoring scripts.
 Documentation for these is provided in the next two subsections.
 The example below ignores these extras.

-AutoGrow4 will need to be restarted once after this has been incorporated into the code base.
+AutoGrow4 will need to be restarted after this has been incorporated into the code base.

 Submission through .json format: